Introduction to Security of Payment and Adjudication in South Australia

 The Act creates a dispute resolution process (adjudication) that allows a party (the claimant) alleging they are owed monies under a construction contract to promptly obtain payment from the respondent, based on an assessment of the merits of the claim by an appropriately qualified and independent adjudicator.
 Adjudicate Today nominates the adjudicator and conducts training and mentoring programs.

-In order to commence a claim under the Act there must be a Payment Claim made against a party to a construction contract (either written or oral) in relation to construction work or the supply of related goods and services for construction work in SA.
+In order to commence a claim under the Act, there must be a Payment Claim made against a party to a construction contract (either written or oral) in relation to construction work or the supply of related goods and services for construction work in SA.

 Time frames under the Act are all important.
 The Act requires the claimant to take different actions based on whether a respondent serves or fails to serve a written response to the payment claim (the Act calls this the payment schedule) within defined times.
 Failure by the claimant to follow the strict requirements of the Act will cause an adjudication application to fail.

 The advice and flowcharts we publish on this website clearly describe how parties should proceed in preparing and responding to payment claims, what steps should be taken based on the actions of the other party and all other steps required by the Act.
-In addition, our highly trained directors and staff are available to answer questions about how the Act works and what parties need to do to comply with it.
+In addition, our highly trained staff are available to answer questions about how the Act works and what parties need to do to comply with it.
 We provide this advice for free and without obligation.
 If parties proceed to adjudication, the adjudicator pays us a service fee from his/her fees to cover our costs.
 Neither party is asked to pay the adjudicator's fee until after the determination is provided to Adjudicate Today.

 If you are not familiar with our website, we suggest you read “Navigating this website” below.
 Otherwise let’s get started.